-How well do you know your peppers?
 Here are 5 fun facts for you:

-There are 4 black pepper varieties that are being grown in Sarawak.
+1. There are 4 black pepper varieties that are being grown in Sarawak.

-White and black pepper comes from the same pepper plant.
+2. White and black pepper comes from the same pepper plant.

 The processing of black peppercorns, in comparison, is a lot simpler; freshly picked green pepper berries are collected and laid out to dry on raised bamboo platforms.
 The green pericarp of the fresh berries will turn black once dried.
 Considering the extra work and time required in the processing, Sarawak white pepper fetches a higher price, to commensurate the farmer’s labour.

 Generally, Sarawak black pepper is only farmed using conventional methods, that are like “recipes” that the farmers have obtained from the agriculture departments or pepper board.
-We, however, believe that there’s more artisanry in farming than industrialised methods that solely focuses on yields (specifically weight).
+We, however, believe that there’s more artistry in farming than industrialised methods that solely focuses on yields (specifically weight).

-Pepper in Sarawak is grown as a commodity.
+4. Pepper in Sarawak is grown as a commodity.

 Farmers will sell their dried pepper to the local pepper board.
 Usually, farmers do not separate the pepper varieties as they are being remunerated solely on the tonnage of their produce.
 The pepper board determines the selling price and markets the products to commercial markets.

-A decline in prices.
+5. A decline in prices.

 The price of Sarawak black pepper has declined over the years, with competition from Cambodia’s Kampot pepper and an exponentially growing supply of Vietnam pepper in the market.
 Pepper farmers have been affected with the low procurement price - in some recent months, the price was just at RM7/kg (the historic high was at RM28/kg just 2 years ago!).

 Find out more about our sustainably-grown Sarawak black pepper here: Lada Bihis